praekelt/public-eggs/README.rst

 Usage
 -----

-To release an egg follow these steps:
+To release a python package follow these steps:

 #.
 Compile the egg or create a tarball::